Mount Kilimanjaro Destination Guide

 - Airport: Kilimanjaro International Airport (JRO)

-- Arrival: Before 4:00 PM to meet everyone at your welcome Dinner at 5:30 PM [Exact time subject to change]
+- Arrival: Arrive by 4:00 PM so you have time to settle in before your Gear Check and Welcome Dinner at 5:30 PM (exact time subject to change).

 Group Communication